joshuasy10/large-text-embeddings-ai-laravel-php/README.md

 # Ask questions about the 2020 Olympics
-This project uses the information on the 2020 Olympics dound on wikipedia.
+This project uses the information on the 2020 Olympics found on wikipedia.

 <img width="910" alt="image" src="https://user-images.githubusercontent.com/92028931/231527160-17716349-b667-4f71-8b47-7616f6486099.png">